-Determination: In Place
+Determination: In Place But Needs Improvement

-Jersey's domestic legislative framework is in place and contains all of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (SRs 1.1 - 1.3).
-It also provides for a framework to enforce the requirements (SR 1.4).
+Mexico's domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in one area relating to the scope of Financial Accounts required to be reported (SR 1.2).
+More specifically, Mexico's legal framework provides for three jurisdiction-specific Excluded Accounts that do not meet the requirements.